ljunggren/boozang-docs/README.md

 ### Creating the project modules

 Before implementation starts, you can go ahead and structure the project into modules.
 This is an art, not a science, and require a lot of practice to get right.
-The rule-of-thumb is to follow the modular structure of the code, not the business requirements.
+The rule of thumb is to follow the modular structure of the code, not the business requirements.
 The key here is re-use, and as the features are often driven by customer or business stakeholders, these are not always the best people to determine how the tests should be structured.
 In this particular example, the feature list is pretty well aligned with the implementation details.
 So for simplicity, I have used the same module structure as feature structure.
 Note that this is not the common case.

 We have the following modules:

 - Storefront: The main view where you shop for clothes
 - Filters: The filter functionality where we can filter on different tags
-- Search: Allows you to search the inventory
+- Search: Allow you to search the inventory
 - Cart: Allows users to purchase items
 - Checkout: The checkout secured inventory and takes down customer information
 - Payment: Processes the payment

-You can see them in Boozang in below picture.
+You can see them in Boozang in the picture below.

 ...